kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 ### What Kubernetes features do not work on CenturyLink Cloud

-- At this time, there is no support services of the type 'loadbalancer'.
+* At this time, there is no support for services of the type "loadbalancer".
 We are actively working on this and hope to publish the changes soon.
-- At this time, there is no support for persistent storage volumes provided by CenturyLink Cloud.
+* At this time, there is no support for persistent storage volumes provided by CenturyLink Cloud.
 However, customers can bring their pwn persistent storage offering.

 ### Pricing
 The costs associated with running Kubernetes from the Ansible scripts are for the CenturyLink Cloud infrastructure only.
 There are no Kubernetes license costs or additional fees bundled in.

-After following the instructions this article, the user should have a working kubernetes cluster on CenturyLink.
+After following the instructions this article, you should have a working Kubernetes cluster on CenturyLink.

 ### Instructions

-Since this is an open source project, the instructions on how to use this scripts are found on Github.
-Please visit [here](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc) for the detailed instructions on how to install a Kubernetes Cluster on CenturyLink Cloud.
+Since this is an open source project, the instructions on how to use these scripts are found on Github.
+Find more detailed instructions on how to install a Kubernetes Cluster on CenturyLink Cloud [here](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc).

 #### Who should I contact for support?
 * For issues related to creating the Kubernetes cluster, please email kubernetes@ctl.io or create a support ticket.